How Seed Hardness Shapes Beak Angles Over Time

 Species that handle hard food

-tend toward forms
+tend toward forms that maintain function

 even under the assumption of wear.

-do not depend on a single season.
+Nuts and hard seeds do not depend on a single season.

 The ability to process such food

-means crossing periods of scarcity,
+means crossing periods of scarcity.

-reducing pressure to move.
+It reduces pressure to move.

-Food density affects
+Food density affects not only intake difficulty.

-but strategies of residence.
+It affects strategies of residence.

-These distributions are shaped by terrain
+These distributions are shaped by terrain.

-Uneven rainfall,
+Uneven rainfall.

-wind blockage by mountain ranges,
+Wind blockage by mountain ranges.

-and the separation of dry and wet seasons
+The separation of dry and wet seasons.

-shift plant distributions
+These shift plant distributions

 toward species favoring storage-resistant seeds.